[Skip to Content]

 Plant, don't bury them (plant level with bed) (tomatoes are exception).

-Before you put the plant in the hole put a handful of Bio-Tone Starter in, set the plant on it an as you bring soil around the root ball, add more Bio-Tone.
-Bio-Tone has mychorrhize fungus in it.
+Before you put the plant in the hole put a handful of Bio-Tone Starter in, set the plant on it and as you bring soil around the root ball, add more Bio-Tone.
+Bio-Tone has mychrorrhizae fungus in it.

 Press soil firm around plants (air pockets are bad)